SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Cassandra_expired_blocking_SSTables.md

    - PREFIXPLACEHOLDER_trend_data_rt
    - PREFIXPLACEHOLDER_trend_data_short

-   To find out what the PREFIXPLACEHOLDER is, navigate to cd /data/cassandra/data.
+   To find out what the PREFIXPLACEHOLDER is, navigate to the `/data/cassandra/data` folder and check the name used in that folder.